 Hemorrhagic Cystitis, irritible bladder, Interstitial cystitis and painful bladder syndrome all have similar symptoms and can be mistaken for each other.
-In this case, I’m writing about chemotherapy-induced bladder damage.
+In this case, I’m writing about a long-term side effect I live with called chemotherapy-induced bladder damage.
 The damage caused by cytoxan/cyclophophomide.

 My daily mantra is- “I wish I knew then what I know now.”
 On the one hand, no one ever dies from hemorrhagic cystitis.
-On the other hand, HC can cause bladder damage which can and does cause death.
+On the other hand, HC increases the risk of bladder cancer which can and does cause death.
 In addition, HC can cause pain.
 Lots of pain.

-The 6 blog posts linked below document this side effect, my therapies, coping mechanisms, etc for HC.
+The blog posts linked below document this side effect, my therapies, coping mechanisms, etc for HC aka irritable bladder.

 Like all my other long-term and late stage side effects,

 There are toxic therapies that are “worth it.”
 Meaning, the benefits outweigh the risks.
 That is NOT the case for high-dose cyclophosphamide.
 There are several evidence-based non-toxic therapies available that I could have taken to boost my body’s stem cell production.
 The challenge is that these evidence-based therapies are not FDA approved.

 This treatment was prescribed to stimulate my body’s stem cell production.
 I was abut to harvest my stem cells for an ASCT.
 I would have preferred a session of hyperbaric oxygen therapy in order to stimulate my stem cell production.
 Further, my ASCT did little for me and I relapsed in less than a year.
 And cytoxan is cardio-toxic.